Now

 On Health

 • Daily exercise trumps sleep recommendations.
 I’ll sacrifice sleep down to 5-6 hours without hesitation if it means protecting my workout routine.
-The conventional wisdom of needing 7-8 hours feels overstated for my body.
+The conventional wisdom of needing 7-8 hours feels overstated for my body isn’t something I can afford at this stage.

 • Regular health checkups have their place, but there’s wisdom in not knowing everything.
 Sometimes medical ignorance truly is bliss — constant health monitoring creates anxiety without necessarily improving outcomes.